grafana/tempo/docs/sources/tempo/operations/monitoring.md

 mimirtool alertmanager load operations/tempo-mixin-compiles/alerts.yml --address=https://mimir-cluster.distributor.mimir.svc.cluster.local:9001
 ```

-For Grafana Cloud, you will need to add the username and API key as well.
+For Grafana Cloud, you need to add the username and API key as well.
 Refer to the `[mimirtool](https://grafana.com/docs/mimir/latest/manage/tools/mimirtool/)` documentation for more information.